Iowa foster care and adoption guidelines

 - You don’t have to live in a house

 - Be at least 21 years old (There is no maximum age for a parent as long as you are physically and mentally stable.
 Your age is only a consideration if it affects your ability to care for a specific child and function in a parental role.)

 - You don’t need parenting experience (training is provided)

-Visit Iowa KidsNet to find out more about the licensing process.
+Visit the Iowa website to learn more about the licensing process.

 There is no cost to you be a foster parent, or to adopt a child from the Iowa foster care system.
-Iowa KidsNet orientation, training, licensing and support services are free to families and funded through the Iowa Department of Human Services.
+Orientation, training, licensing and support services are free to families and funded through the Iowa Department of Human Services.

 Information sessions are conducted regularly in each of the five Iowa service areas.
 These information sessions give attendees a basic overview of the foster care and adoption process and an understanding of the characteristics of children in the child welfare system.
 There is no obligation to continue in the process by attending.

-To inquire online and see future session dates, visit Iowa KidsNet.
+To inquire online and see future session dates, visit the Four Oaks Foster & Adoptive Family Connnections/Lutheran Services in Iowa website.
 Registrants will receive an information packet to fill out before attending the session.